 BRECOG was established as a specialist group of the British Bryological Society at a workshop in 2006.
-It is directed by a Steering Committee and aims to meet annually for a weekend workshop held at a different location early each spring.
+It aims to meet annually for a weekend workshop held at a different location early each spring.
 Informal recording sessions also often happen at the Society’s Spring and Summer field meetings.
 At the Preston Montford workshop in March 2007 the group launched a major project, the Bryophyte Habitats Survey.
 This involves the collection of data on the percentage cover of bryophytes from typical bryophyte habitats, plus the scoring of a number of simple environmental factors (e.g. shade, slope, soil or bark pH) at the quadrat sites and the recording of the presence of capsules and their stage of development.
 The target date for completion of the project is December 2016.

 On completion of the Bryophyte Habitats Survey members of BRECOG plan to compile an ‘Ecological Atlas of Common Bryophytes of Britain and Ireland’.
 This will summarise the field data forthcoming from the survey of habitats and fertility and combine this with information from linked laboratory studies of physiology as well as data available in the literature.
 BBS members who wish to contribute information from their own ‘patch’ are invited to download the instructions and recording form and to attend one of the group’s gatherings which are advertised from time to time on the BBS homepage.